88denooyer/cube-quest-graphics/resources/res_READ_ME.txt

-Place pictures and textures into this folder
+Place pictures and textures into this folder.